WALL-E (character)

-WALL·E (short for Waste Allocation Load Lifter: Earth-Class) is the main character of the 2008 Disney/Pixar animated film of the same name.
+WALL-E (short for Waste Allocation Load Lifter: Earth-Class) is the main protagonist of the 2008 Disney/Pixar animated film of the same name.
 He is primarily voiced by Ben Burtt.

-WALL·E was created by director, Andrew Stanton, and writer, Jim Reardon.
+WALL-E was created by director Andrew Stanton and writer Jim Reardon.
 In the film, he's a solitary robot on a future, uninhabitable, deserted Earth in 2805, left to clean up garbage.
-He is visited by a probe sent by the starship Axiom, a robot called EVE, with whom he falls in love and pursues across the galaxy.
+He is visited by a probe sent by the starship Axiom, a robot called EVE (short for Extraterrestrial Vegetation Evaluator), with whom he falls in love and pursues across the galaxy.